Glascock County, Georgia: Geography

 According to the U.S. Census Bureau, the county has a total area of 144 sqmi, of which 144 sqmi is land and 0.7 sqmi (0.5%) is water.
-It is the fourth-smallest county in Georgia by area.
+It is the fourth-smallest county in Georgia by area, behind Clayton, Rockdale, and Clarke counties.

 The vast majority of Glascock County is located in the Upper Ogeechee River sub-basin of the Ogeechee River basin, with just the very northeastern corner of the county, northeast of State Route 80, located in the Brier Creek sub-basin of the Savannah River basin.